the-art-of-dev/swtf/README.md

 Managing small daily based tasks can be boring for developers, specialy using modern task management tools where often you have to put more effort in using a tool than focusing on task definition.

-Based on daily practice we defined format that is so simple you can use it anywhere where you can write a simple plain text.
-We defined simple rules that provides:
+Based on daily practice we defined a format that is so simple you can use it everywhere where you can write a simple plain text.
+We defined 7 simple rules(❗) that provide:

--  🔨  Simplicity in writing tasks - only 7 rules❗
+-  🔨  Simplicity in writing tasks
--  ⚡  Eeasy and efficient
+-  ⚡  Eeasy and efficient parsing
--  👽  Human friendly
+-  👽  Human friendly format
--  🚀  Portability
+-  🚀  Portability to multiple platform
--  🎱  Looks old and simple but it's cool that way
+-  🎱  Old and simple look but it's cool that way

 ## Rules